MartinTrummer/excel-names/VbaCode.md

 - Cell-ref like: prepend the replace char
   - "A1" -> "_A1"
   - "R1C1" -> "_R1C1"
-  - Note: this check is intentionally more strict than necessary: see ["Cell-References"](#cell-references) below for details
+  - Note: this check is intentionally more strict than necessary:
+    - Switches (e.g. "\a") are generally disallowed, because they are all invalid on the Workbook.
+    - see ["Cell-References"](#cell-references) below for details

 ### Cell-References
 The Excel Name check functions in our VBA code are overly strict for cell-reference-like Excel Names.